Image courtesy govnews.com.au

 - Errors appear on the fine.

-There could also be technical reasons why your fine may be challenge.
+There could also be technical reasons why your fine may be challenged.
 For example, in instances where mobile radar cameras are used:

 - If, when it was coming towards you, the police car’s radar may not have locked on to your vehicle long enough to accurately calculate your speed (for example on a bend or around a corner);